-The relevant regulatory disclosure requirements are set out in this chapter pursuant to the ECB Guideline on Non-Performing Loans (NPLs), as well as the EBA Guideline on the Disclosure of Non-Performing and Deferred Risk Exposures (EBA/ GL/2018/10), which has been binding since 31 December 2019.
+The relevant regulatory disclosure requirements are set out in this chapter pursuant to the ECB Guideline on Non-Performing Loans (NPLs), as well as the EBA Guideline on the Disclosure of Non-Performing and Deferred Risk Exposures (EBA/GL/2018/10), which has been binding since 31 December 2019.

-In view of MünchenerHyp's extremely low number of non-performing loans (NPL), it is not to be referred to as a "high NPL bank" as described as per the aforementioned guidelines.
+In view of MünchenerHyp's extremely low number of non-performing loans (NPL), it is not to be referred to as a "high NPL bank" as described as per the afore-mentioned quidelines.

-The procedures related to NPLs and the avoidance of NPLs that have been implemented by MünchenerHyp for a long time enabled the Bank to successfully avoid NPLs to a great extent in the 2019 business year and in the past.
+The procedures related to NPLs and the avoidance of NPLs that have been implemented by MünchenerHyp for a long time enabled the Bank to successfully avoid NPLs to a great extent in the 2020 business year and in the past.

-Based on the figures regarding NPLs disclosed in the tables shown below, MünchenerHyp had an NPL ratio of 0.48%, which reflects the total volume of NPLs to the total loan portfolio.
-The increase in this year's NPL ratio is mainly attributable to a reclassification of individual exposures due to regulatory requirements.
-Nevertheless, MünchenerHyp's NPL ratio can still be qualified as particularly low.
+Based on the figures regarding NPLs disclosed in the tables shown below, MünchenerHyp had an NPL ratio of 0.45%, which reflects the total volume of NPLs to the total loan portfolio.
+MünchenerHyp's NPL ratio can be qualified as particularly low.